dolfim/orienteering-oe-tools/naz2022/README.md

 ### Combine events for printing startnr

-After the start lists are generated in OE.
+After the start lists are generated in OE, we combine the two OE export files into a single table which is used to print the start numbers.

-TODO
+python export_startnr_for_print.py --oe-input-1="8Naz_Liste_di_partenza.csv" --oe-input-2="9Naz_Liste_di_partenza.csv" --zero-1="12:00:00" --zero-2="09:00:00" --output NazCampra2022_Startnr.xlsx